VortexAMM/python-dex-contract/README.md

 This is a description of a system composing a Decentralized Exchange (DEX) network.

-## User Instructions:

-### setup:

-run the command `docker-compose up -d`

-from the folder `project` run the command `./compile.sh` to compile all contracts.

-### Deploy contracts:

-From the folder `project/tests` run `python3 deploy.py`
-*if deployment is to the testnet, make sure the `SHELL = "http://localhost:20000"` line is commented, and the line below is uncommented*

-The `deploy.py` file is set to deploy a factory with no exchanges on it.
-To deploy a factory with an assortment of exchanges on it, uncomment the last line of `deploy.py`, and comment the line above it.
-The factory's address and its sink contract address will be output at the `project/real_contracts.txt` file.

-Individual exchanges can be launched by calling `factory.launchExchange(params).send(**send_conf)` With `param` as described in the "launch exchange" section.

-### Testing The Contracts:

-All contract tests are in the folder `project/tests`.
-To run a test run `python3 -m unittest test_file_name.py`.
-For example: to run the factory tests, run `python3 -m unittest test_factory.py`.
-Make sure that you run `docker-compose up -d` before running the tests.

 ## System Architecture

 The system is comprised of the following smart-contracts, which interact with each other.